aalperyilmaz/Java-Sqlite-Desktop-Application-Water-Sales/README.md

 # Java-Sqlite-Desktop-Application-Water-Sales

-The Water Sales Automation application has been developed for practical management of the Water Sales operations of a company that sells water.
+The Water Sales Automation application has been developed for practical management of the Water Sales operations.
-This project was developed in  NetBeans Environment, using  Java programming language and SQLite was used as database.
+This project was developed in  NetBeans Environment, using  Java programming language and SQLite was used as a database.

 ## Kullanılan Diller ve Yetenekler